Questions and Answers about HPV and the Vaccine

 If a woman is exposed to HPV through oral sex with a man who has had genital warts, can she get HPV and if so, will her infection occur in the oral or genital region?

 Yes.
 A woman can be exposed to HPV if she has oral sex with a man who has an HPV infection (with or without current symptoms).
 If this happens, the infection will occur in the mucosal areas of her mouth, such as in cells in her throat.
 In most cases, the woman’s immune system will clear the infection without any symptoms.
 In very rare cases, the virus will persist and cause a condition known as recurrent respiratory papillomatosis (RRP).
-People with RRP develop warts in their throat which can become large enough that they cause hoarseness or trouble breathing.
+People with RRP develop tumors in their throat which can become large enough to cause hoarseness or trouble breathing.

 Can you get HPV from someone who does not have any symptoms of HPV?